 When we meditate, we focus on perceiving the true nature of reality, and when we take photos, we capture the essence of reality on film.

-Why Meditation Is Perfect For Photographers, And Vice Versa
+Benefits of Meditation for Photographers, And Vice Versa

 Meditation and photography actually make a perfect combination.
 And in my opinion, photographers should meditate, and meditators should do photography.
 Here’s why.